 - Votive candle

 The hard part about this project is getting the artificial leaves to stick to the jar.
 When you are shopping for leaves, look for the most inexpensive ones you can find.
-You may be able to find some at the Dollar Store.
+You can order them from Amazon.

 You want the leaves to be as flat as possible.
 I looked at several different kinds, and some are definitely flatter than others.
 Flatter ones will work better for this project.